ElmarJ/casual-uva.nl/pages/demonstration.md

 ---
 ## \#﻿WeAreNotDisposable

+### W﻿hat's next: Action Meeting 28/04/23

+J﻿oin the online meeting where we will discuss our next steps following the demonstration.
+MEETING INFO: Friday, April 28 @ 17, Zoom: <https://uva-live.zoom.us/j/84611563487>

+T﻿his meeting will be a crucial moment where we discuss and vote on our next action(s) together, so we hope to see as many of you there to get a wide range of perspectives from UvA lecturers.
+Please ask your colleagues to join.
+The meeting will be fully online.

+### A﻿bout the demonstration

 1 year since our marking strike, our colleagues are still being replaced.
-Casual UvA is organizing a demonstration as a first expression of our continuing frustrations.
-This demonstration is for everyone who supports the movement, and especially those who are unfamiliar with our struggle and who wish to learn.
-See you all there!

-L﻿ocation: Roeterseiland Campus (REC), in front of the ABC building\
-T﻿ime: April 20, 17:00
+Casual UvA organized a demonstration to express our continuing frustrations on April 20, 2023.
+Around 150 lecturers and students attended to support the cause.
+The demonstration was covered in the press by outlets like [AT5](https://www.at5.nl/artikelen/220068/protest-op-de-uva-voor-vaste-contracten-we-zijn-wegwerpdocenten) and [Parool](https://www.parool.nl/amsterdam/weer-protest-tegen-tijdelijke-contracten-uva-wij-zijn-geen-wegwerpdocenten~bd8c1aed/).

 <![](/static/img/demo_april_20_medium.jpg)